CoReACTER/coreacter.github.io/posts/20241204_ethical_foundations_0.md

 Chemicals and the chemical industries have been partially or wholly responsible for many of the great disasters of modern times.
 Some historians call World War I "the Chemist's War" because of the widespread use of chemical weapons, which killed nearly 100,000 and injured over 1 million people.[^1]
-Chemical weapons use decreased considerably after the first World War (though never going away completely).[^2] Nonetheless, chemistry has remained important in warfare, with the use of synthetic herbicides (e.g., "[https://en.wikipedia.org/wiki/Agent_Orange](Agent Orange)") in the Vietnam War being perhaps the most salient in the American memory.
+Chemical weapons use decreased considerably after the first World War (though never going away completely).[^2] Nonetheless, chemistry has remained important in warfare, with the use of synthetic herbicides (e.g., "[Agent Orange](https://en.wikipedia.org/wiki/Agent_Orange)") in the Vietnam War being perhaps the most salient in the American memory.
 In Vietnam, herbicides were meant to starve the North Vietnamese Communists and eliminate their forest cover, but tactical herbicides also contributed to an increase in birth defects following parental exposure.[^3]

 (Chemical) war is Hell, but there's many more examples outside of the battlefield.